 There isn’t necessarily one text book that we’d recommend you invest in, at this time, simply because text books are a very personal choice.
-We instead recommend when you first access the library services at Edge Hill, that you look at some of the programme core texts, and from these, decide which of the books suits your learning style best.
-Then you might decide if you want to purchase a core text, or simply utilise our well stocked library of resources.
+We instead recommend when you first access the library services at Edge Hill, that you look at some of the programme core texts.
+From these you can decide which of the books best suits your learning style.
+Then you can decide if you want to purchase a core text, or just utilise our well stocked library of resources.

-A book on general child development will prove particularly useful for your studies and potential careers
+A book on general child development will prove particularly useful for your studies and potential career.

 Short online courses